gubatron/linux-tools/README.md

 `pskill` - Because pkill doesn't work the way I want to.

 `connections` - See how many ESTABLISHED connections exist now.
+Same IP can be connected to multiple ports of our host.

+`unique_connections` - See how many ESTABLISHED unique connections exist now.

 `hungry` - See which are the most resource hungry process in the system.